Assured autonomy: How operations research powers and orchestrates generative AI systems: Why Current GenAI Is Insufficient for Assured Autonomy

 \subsection{Stochastic Generators and Safety-Critical Control}

 LLMs make the gap concrete.
 An LLM produces the most plausible continuation of a prompt given its training distribution and context.
 For drafting, summarizing, and brainstorming, this works well.
 For allocating scarce resources, scheduling tightly coupled activities, or enforcing safety rules that admit no exceptions, it becomes a liability.
 Correctness here means satisfying feasibility and safety conditions, not producing a reasonable narrative.
-Reflecting this concern, experts have argued GenAI should be prohibited ``to control, direct, guide or govern any weapon'' until hallucinations can be modeled and predicted, precisely because the technology \yao{as commonly deployed remains difficult to certify and bound} in environments where failures can cost lives \citep{Cummings2025ProhibitingGenAIWeaponControl}.
+Experts have argued GenAI should be prohibited ``to control, direct, guide or govern any weapon'' until hallucinations can be modeled and predicted, because the technology remains hard to certify and bound where failures cost lives \citep{Cummings2025ProhibitingGenAIWeaponControl}.
 Where the acceptable failure rate is effectively zero, plausibility does not substitute for assurance.

 Diffusion models \citep{chen2024opportunities,song2020score,song2020denoising} illustrate a related structural misalignment.
-In their standard form, diffusion deliberately destroys structure by adding noise and then reconstructs it via a stochastic reverse-time process \citep{anderson1982reverse}.
-This paradigm fits images and text, where intermediate states need not be meaningful.
-Operational systems are different: feasibility, conservation laws, stability conditions, and safety envelopes are invariants that should hold along an entire trajectory, not just at the endpoint.
-A generator that wanders stochastically and is ``corrected'' after the fact is hard to certify \yao{without additional architectural constraints}, and it tends to underrepresent tails unless training and evaluation are explicitly redesigned to emphasize the rare regimes that dominate social cost.
+Standard diffusion destroys structure by adding noise and reconstructs it via a stochastic reverse-time process \citep{anderson1982reverse}---fine for images and text, where intermediate states need not be meaningful.
+Operational systems differ: feasibility, conservation laws, stability conditions, and safety envelopes must hold along the entire trajectory, not just at the endpoint.
+A generator that wanders stochastically and is ``corrected'' after the fact is hard to certify and underrepresents tails unless training is redesigned for the rare regimes that dominate social cost.